MaudeCharmetant/skymodel/paper/paper.md

 # Summary
 %must be for non specialists and less than 1000 words long.

-The study of microwave sky emissions is rich in information for Cosmology and Astrophysics.
-Observation of extra-galactic components such as the Cosmic Microwave Background (CMB) allowed to put unpreceded constraints on cosmological parameters and confirmed the big bang theory [@COBE_1994][@Bennett_2003][@Planck_2014].
-The Cosmic Infrared Background (CIB) is a probe of the Large Scale Structure (LSS) [@Lenz_2019] of the universe.
-The thermal Sunyaev-Zeldovich (tSZ) effect probe the integrated pressure, the hot baryons in the Universe and was vastly used to detect galaxy clusters [@Planck_2011].
-Another flavor of it, the kinematic SZ (kSZ) effect probe the bulk motion of those clusters and the LSS [@Hern_2015].
-All the galactic foregrounds, galactic dust, synchrotron, free-free emission, and Anomalous Microwave Emission (AME) are often treated as contaminants but can also be studied to learn more about our galaxy properties.
-Therefore, having a code that allows to easily generate those components, together, or separately at any frequency, resolution or unit is essential to many different fields.

-# Statement of need

 `skymodel` is a Python package that generate high-resolution ($p_{size}\approx 0.86'$) full-sky map in HEALPy [@Healpy_2005] format for the various components of the Microwave sky at the desired frequency
 $\nu \in [27,860]$GHz.
 It makes use of extra-galactic template maps from three existing